sagemath/sagewiki_to_gh-2022-10-10/dayscambridge2.md

 ''Computations related to the Birch-Swinnerton-Dyer Conjecture''

-There is an [[http://www.claymath.org/workshops/sage/|Official Clay Mathematics Institute Page]] for this workshop.
+There is an [[http://www.claymath.org/workshops/sage/|Official Clay Mathematics Institute Page]] for this workshop among their [[http://claymath.org/programs/cmiworkshops/|list of workshops]].

 == Coordinates ==